Chiang Mai for Digital Nomads: The Definitive Guide 2022

 While Thailand has a flourishing digital nomad community, digital banking is still in its nascent stage compared to many Asian countries such as Singapore and Hong Kong.

 However, the Thai Government is taking all the necessary steps to modernize the banking sector.
 As per a media report, in January 2020, the Bank of Thailand (BOT) started contemplating digital banking licenses.
 In association with some key parties, BOT has worked on electronic lending and more such financial services.
-The pandemic, though, is expected to may have increased the digital banking users.

 Moving around the beautiful city of Chiang Mai is relatively easy.
 You can use one of the many modes of transportation listed below: